Kevinshichuan/Cloud-Function-session/README.md

 TODO:
-1. Configuration of Cloud Tasks
-2. Check the unique Session id or callback the tasks
+1. Callback is not working
-3. Testing (local and remote)
+2. Testing and usage limited